shakapark/Country-Exporter/README.md

 # Country-Exporter
-Parse and count by country phone numbers in Postgres atabase
+Parse and count by country phone numbers in Postgres database